 Visualize your muscles, feel each stretch and contraction, and squeeze your muscles when you get to the top of the movement.

 The same principle applies to every single exercise you perform in the gym.

 So don’t check your mind at the door…

-Bring your brains and your brawn into the gym every time your work out for building muscle over 40.
+Bring concentration and focus into the gym every time you work out for building muscle over 40.

 Your Next Step

 Implement the 4 easy ways to build muscle over 40 that I’ve given you throughout this article into your next workout.